Léa Seydoux: 2019–present: Work with auteurs and continued acclaim

 In March 2024, it was announced that Seydoux would reunite for the second time with Ildiko Enyedi in Silent Friend.
 In the film, she will play a scientist named Alice, opposite Tony Leung.
 Filming took place in Marburg, from April to May.
 Also in March 2024, it was announced that Seydoux would reunite with Arnaud Desplechin for the third time, as she signed on to star in The Thing That Hurts, alongside Golshifteh Farahani, John Turturro and Jason Schwartzman.

-In April 2024, it was announced that Seydoux will star opposite of Josh O'Connor in Luca Guadagnino's Separate Rooms, an adaptation of the 1989 novel Camera separate by Pier Vittorio Tondelli.
-In May 2025, O'Connor revealed he is no longer attached to the project. but that Guadagnino "may well do it".
+In April 2024, it was announced that Seydoux will star opposite Josh O'Connor in Luca Guadagnino's Separate Rooms, an adaptation of the 1989 novel Camera separate by Pier Vittorio Tondelli.
+In May 2025, O'Connor revealed he is no longer attached to the project but that Guadagnino "may well do it".
 In May 2024, Seydoux signed on to star in The Unknown, the next film by Arthur Harari, after being attached to the project since September 2023.
-Filming began on March and wrapped on May 2025.
-Also in May 2024, the French magazine Le Monde revealed that Seydoux will star alongside Adam Driver in Leos Carax's next project, with shooting scheduled to 2026.
+Filming began on March and wrapped in May 2025.
+Also in May 2024, the French magazine Le Monde revealed that Seydoux will star alongside Adam Driver in Leos Carax's next project, with shooting scheduled for 2026.

 In October 2024, it was announced that Seydoux would be part of the ensemble cast for the film Alpha Gang by the Zellner brothers, joining Cate Blanchett, Steven Yeun, Zoe Kravitz, Riley Keough, Channing Tatum and Dave Bautista.
-Production began on June 2025 in Budapest.
+Production began in June 2025 in Budapest.

-In September 2025, Seydoux signed on to star in Marie Kreutzer's 'Gentle Monster', alongside Catherine Deneuve, Jella Haase and Laurence Rupp, with production scheduled to begin later that month.
+In September 2025, Seydoux signed on to star in Marie Kreutzer's Gentle Monster, alongside Catherine Deneuve, Jella Haase and Laurence Rupp, with production scheduled to begin later that month.

+In January 2026, Seydoux joined Mikey Madison in Charlie Polinger's The Masque Of The Red Death, a revisionist and darkly comedic take on the short story of the same name by Edgar Allan Poe.

+In September 2026, it was announced that Seydoux is set to reunite with Ursula Meier, who directed her in Sister, in The Quiet Land alongside Bill Murray.
+Production is expected to begin in Alberta, Canada in early 2027.